 We met beside the same tree

-In this moment of coming together all of their history is combined.
+In this moment of coming together, all of their histories is combined.
 They remember everything they’ve been through.

 Neither of these two characters forgot to “say that [they] lost” their way and “arrived there by chance.”
 They told one another this lie, knowing full well the other would see through it.
 In just “two hours” they are able to go through their memories.
 It was all compressed down into a shorter period of time.

 In the final line of this section the character with whom the speaker is meeting, states that it doesn’t matter the reason they’ve come together, just that they have.